tadodotcom/ssh-agent/README.md

 * `ssh-agent-cmd`: Optional.
 Use this to specify a custom location for the `ssh-agent` binary.
 * `ssh-add-cmd`: Optional.
 Use this to specify a custom location for the `ssh-add` binary.
 * `git-cmd`: Optional.
 Use this to specify a custom location for the `git` binary.
+* `git-global-config`: Optional.
+Alter the global git config?
+If `false` only the git config in the current working directory will be altered.
+Defaults to `false`.
+  > [!IMPORTANT]
+  >
+  > Using this option also sets the `GIT_CONFIG_NOSYSTEM` environment variable.
+  > This prevents the global git config from being read from the system-wide configuration file.

 ## Exported variables